 This will be a film to explore some of the issues raised by the WALL theme and document the project.
 Gaynor will work with photographer Robert Piwko

 Filming has started and the film will evolve over the next 6/9 months. documenting projects but also exploring wider issues in our community.
-We are planning the film will be shown at the SE9 Container Gallery and the Geeald Moore Gallery and elsewhere
+We are planning the film will be shown at the SE9 Container Gallery and elsewhere

 Leading: Gaynor Wingham